LOST LADS Lost in Puerto Rico & Dominican Republic

 πΊοΈ Off-Trail Tips

 These three stops are the most Indiana Jones day of the whole trip.
 None are on the standard tourist circuit.
 The Guajataca Tunnel is completely unlit β proper adventure stuff.
+[VERIFY: Cueva Ventana may be permanently closed β check before the trip.]

 Friday, May 8